 Consider a book app to help you in your search

 I’ll admit I’m slow to jump on band wagons.
 It takes a while for this old dog to learn new tricks.
-But some
+But some apps are helpful for book searches.

 Epic Reads by HarperCollins published a list of 6 of the best ones.